Mazi-John/pbm-specialty-cost-drivers-and-biosimilar-adoption-analytics/README.md

 # pbm-specialty-cost-drivers-and-biosimilar-adoption-analytics
-SQL and Power BI analysis of pharmacy claims data to identify specialty drug cost drivers, quantify high-cost claimant concentration, and evaluate biosimilar adoption.
+This is an analysis of pharmacy claims data to identify specialty drug cost drivers, quantify high-cost claimant concentration, and evaluate biosimilar adoption.

 ## BUSINESS CONTEXT ##